Saliency Driven Perceptual Image Compression: Proposed Method

 \subsection{Hierarchical Auto-Regressive Model}

-\textbf{First Stage}: The representations of the first stage are encoded and decoded by conditioning on the second stage and may be fully factorized as:
+\paragraph{First Stage.} The representations of the first stage are encoded and decoded by conditioning on the second stage and may be fully factorized as:

-The quantized representations of the first stage are lossless compressed using standard arithmetic coding where the conditional probabilities are estimated by a 3D pixel-CNN \cite{kolesnikov2017pixelcnn} which is conditioned on extra auxiliary representations $D_{2}(\Tilde{z})$.
-The 3D pixel-CNN is trained with cross-entropy minimization for a correct quantized center assignment:
+The quantized representations of the first stage are losslessly compressed using standard arithmetic coding where the conditional probabilities are estimated by a 3D pixel-CNN \cite{kolesnikov2017pixelcnn} which is conditioned on extra auxiliary representations $D_{2}(\Tilde{z})$.
+The 3D pixel-CNN is trained with cross-entropy minimization for a correct quantized centre assignment:

 Thus the total entropy for the bottleneck is estimated using cross-entropy as: